lopezdsr/sql-query/sqlref/timeseries_functions_dataproc.md

 **TS_GRANGER(DoubleTimeSeries, DoubleTimeSeries, Numeric)**
 Output: DoubleArray
 Returns the result of a [Granger causality test](https://en.wikipedia.org/wiki/Granger_causality) as an array of the form [fStat, pValue, R2].
-This indicates whether the first time series is useful in forecasting the second time series.
+The result indicates whether the first time series is useful in forecasting the second time series.
 The third parameter specifies the number of lags.

 ## Forecasting functions
 {: #forecasting_funcitons}